hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/settings_transaction_family.rst

 SHA256 hash in hex) and is joined into a single address, with the settings namespace (`000000`) added at the beginning.

-For example, the setting *sawtooth.config.vote.proposals* could be set like
+For example, the setting *sawtooth.settings.vote.proposals* could be set like
 this:

 .. code-block:: pycon